csp256/IsoVis/README.md

 The other buttons in the same panel do not interact with your text editor (even import & export).

 Writing functions in the function editor is done by Javascript.
 The position of each point is stored consecutively in the x[] array, with an offset of j.
-Thus, to access dimension number k (again, dimensions are numbered starting at 0), you must access
+Thus, to access dimension number k (again, dimensions are numbered starting at 0), you must access x[j+k].
+Just remember to always add j to the index of x[].
+This is done because x[] is a flat array, and IsoVis will use the for-loop to compute your function at each lattice point.

+IsoVis expects that results are stored contiguously in values[].
+Index into values[] with i, offset x[] by j, leave the for-loop alone, and IsoVis will take care of the rest.

     function field(x, c, size3, n) { // You can not edit this line.
       // Define any variables you might want.